privacyguides/privacyguides.org/docs/setup/integrating-metadata-removal.md

 ### Enabling & using the Shortcut

 1. The shortcut should be available through the system Share Sheet.
-If it is not, then a phone restart may be required.
+If it is not, then a device restart may be required.
 2. Optionally, you can add the shortcut to your home screen.

 ## Windows

 Windows allows users to place files in a **SendTo** folder which then appear in the *Send to* context menu.
-This guide will show you how to add an ExifTool script to this menu.
+This guide will show you how to add an ExifTool batch script to this menu.

 ![Send to metadata removal shortcut](/assets/img/integrating-metadata-removal/preview-windows.jpg)